Facilities, Locations & Resources

 A 70,000-square-foot, five-story glass-and-concrete platinum LEED-certified building, Grainger Hall incorporates state-of-the-art green features and technologies inside and out.
 The hall houses classrooms, an auditorium, private offices, open office space, computer labs, an outdoor courtyard, and an environmental art gallery, as well as conference rooms, shared workrooms, and common areas.
 Green features include solar panels, innovative climate control and water systems, a rooftop event space, and garden, windows that moderate light and heat, an organic orchard, and sustainably designed landscaping.

-The divisions of Earth and Climate Sciences (ECS) and Environmental Sciences and Policy (ESP) are housed across Grainger Hall and the LSRC.
+The divisions of Earth and Climate Sciences (ECS), Environmental Natural Sciences (ENS) and Environmental Social Systems (ESS) are housed across Grainger Hall and the LSRC.
 ECS maintains state-of-the-art facilities for geochemical analysis and climate modeling studies.
-ESP hosts extensive research facilities focusing on environmental health.
+ENS hosts extensive research facilities focusing on environmental health.

 Location